 To learn more about hierarchy evaluation, see the Understanding Hierarchy page.

 A violation is when a GCP service acts or is in a state that is counter to the organization policy restriction configuration within the scope of its resource hierarchy.
 Normally, GCP services will enforce a constraint to prevent the violation, but the application of new organization policies is usually not retroactive.
 If an organization policy constraint is retroactively enforced, it will be labeled as such on the Organization Policy Constraints page.

-However, if a new organization policy sets a restriction on an action or state that a service is already in, the policy is considered to be in violation, but the service will not stop its original behavior.
+If a new organization policy sets a restriction on an action or state that a service is already in, the policy is considered to be in violation, but the service will not stop its original behavior.
 You will need to address this violation manually.
-This prevents the risk of completely shutting down your business continuity.
+This prevents the risk of a new organization policy completely shutting down your business continuity.

 - Read the Creating and Managing Organizations page to learn how to acquire an organization resource.